shelegdmitriy/asimov-platform.github/.github/security.md

 # How to report a security vulnerability

-To report a vulnerability, please email `security@asimov.so` with a description of the problem, including the steps you took to reproduce the problem, the affected versions, and any known mitigations.
+To report a vulnerability, please email `security@asimov.systems` with a description of the problem, including the steps you took to reproduce the problem, the affected versions, and any known mitigations.